Yannick Gingras' home on the Web

 Software

-• Godot 4 (latest beta release) for code editing
+• Godot 4 (latest stable release) for code editing

 • kate for general file editing (recent version with LSP and command palette support)